xinjue37/Day-Dusk-Night-Classification/README.md

 * This is a project developed in undergraduate Year 2 - Semester 2
 * This is a Day Dusk Night Classifier implemented using **CNN (Pytorch) with CNN autoencoder for feature extration**.
 In the mean while, we evaluate the effect of applying Gaussian Low Pass Filter and effect of convert RGB to HSV on the performance of CNN model.
-* The major
+* The major step of building the CNN Classifier involve:
+  * Data Collection - Label each image, remove irrelevant image, and rename each iamge
+  * Data Preprocessing - Extract labels from name of images, Resizing all images to 80×80, Color processing: Converting RGB to HSV (Optional), Noise reduction using Gaussian Low Pass Filter (Optional), Splitting the dataset into 70% training and 30% testing, Perform Data augmentation on training dataset, Move the data into DataLoader
+  * Build and train CNN autoencoder for Feature extraction
+  * Build and train CNN classification model.
+  * Evaluate the CNN classification model on the testing dataset
 * This repository consists of
   - Database which consists the image of Day, Dusk, Night captured.
-File naming format: “𝑐𝑙𝑎𝑠𝑠 _𝑖 .jpg”, where 𝑐𝑙𝑎𝑠𝑠 ∈ {𝐷𝑎𝑦,  𝐷𝑢𝑠𝑘,  𝑁𝑖𝑔ℎ𝑡} , 𝑖 ∈ {0,1,2, … }---(1)
+File naming format: “𝑐𝑙𝑎𝑠𝑠 _𝑖 .jpg”, where 𝑐𝑙𝑎𝑠𝑠 ∈ {𝐷𝑎𝑦,  𝐷𝑢𝑠𝑘,  𝑁𝑖𝑔ℎ𝑡} , 𝑖 ∈ {0,1,2, … }
   - 4 difference jupyter notebook file with difference settings in preprocessing the image

 <div align="center">